 - Creating the finished designs based on the wireframes and prototypes.
 This includes a lot of attention to detail to make sure the finished product has a consistent visual appearance and functionality across all pages and sections, as well as making sure it meets the needs outlined by the UX designer.

-- Communicating with both the UX designer and engineering team to make sure that user needs are met and that the design functions the way it’s intended.
+- Collaborating with UX designers, developers, and other members of the product team to make sure that user needs are met and that the design functions the way it’s intended.
 They may also be involved in problem-solving if a particular function isn’t feasible from an engineering perspective.

 - Analyzing competing products and how their visual style impacts the way the product is used and perceived by users.
 This is also a chance for the designer to figure out better ways to do things than what the competition has done.

 - Creating a responsive design that will look good regardless of screen size.